DerGuru/The-Resonant/Chapters/P2-02 - Forbidden Maps.md

 “Anything?”
 Lina asked, soft enough not to draw the square’s attention.

 “Something’s wrong in the way the signs talk to each other,” he said.
-“Not the words—the forbidding is legit.
+“Not the words - the forbidding is legit.
 But the arrow logic is off.
 The detour sends you two blocks farther than necessary.
 It avoids the river edge as if the river were contagious.”

 They followed the detour anyway, because rules make good alibis.
-A tram dinged somewhere ahead—bright, municipal, unbothered.
+A tram dinged somewhere ahead - bright, municipal, unbothered.
 Past the square, the path narrowed to a footbridge where a lattice of rusted iron carried its own tired geometry across a thin cut of water.
 Wind threaded the grid and made the rails hum.

 "Hello through the lattice", said RAE, her voice a dry shimmer in the vibrating steel.
 "I’ll keep to consonants.
 Vowels carry farther."